tmforum/DataModelDocumentation/docs/Product/LoyaltyEventType.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Product/LoyaltyEventType.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `id` : Unique identifier for the loyalty event type.
+  - Optional
+- `href` : A reference to the loyalty event type.

--
+  - Optional

-### This schema references the following schemas directly:

-This schema does not reference any other Schemas

-### This schema references directly or indirectly by the following schemas:
+- `eventType` : The type of loyalty event expected to trigger the loyalty rule evaluation, e.g. a CustomerOrder or an Invoice.
+The eventType should be unique to prevent existing resources not being reused.
+An eventType that already exists will result in a 422 error.

--
+  - Optional

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:50 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon